CS2336-Group/2336-project/README.md

 there is an infinite loop if the code does not finish in a short time for long files.

+Note also that the compression algorithms will filter out any characters that are not valid UTF-8 characters.
+Unfortunately, the Java Character class can only handle valid UTF characters.
+The compression will, however, retain all other characters in order to preserve as much of the text files as possible.

 ## To build and run from source
 ### With ant
 If you have ant installed, just run: